Devansh0212/ReadibilityScore/README.md

 # ReadibilityScore
 # Final Stage - (Hyper_Skill project)

-Stage4 is a program that analyzes the readability of a text file and provides information about its content.
+This is a program that analyzes the readability of a text file and provides information about its content.
 It calculates various metrics such as the number of characters, words, sentences, and a readability score based on these metrics.
 Additionally, it estimates the age range of readers who can understand the text.

 ## Description

-The Stage4 program takes an input file path as a command-line argument and reads the content of the specified file.
+The program takes an input file path as a command-line argument and reads the content of the specified file.
 It then performs the following operations:

 1. Reads the text file and stores the content in a string.
 2. Counts the number of characters in the text (excluding white spaces).